-Between October 25, 2018 and November 2, 2018, we entered into six subscription agreements pursuant to which we agreed to sell, for an aggregate purchase price of \$5,857,000, \$5,857,000 in original principal amount of convertible debentures in minimum denominations of \$1,000 each.
+Between October 25, 2018 and November 2, 2018, we entered into six subscription agreements, pursuant to which we agreed to sell, for an aggregate purchase price of \$5,857,000, \$5,857,000 in original principal amount of convertible debentures in minimum denominations of \$1,000 each.
 The debentures bear interest, payable quarterly, at a rate of 8% per annum, with interest during the first eighteen (18) months following their issuance, being payable by increasing the then-outstanding principal amount of the debentures.
 The debentures mature on a date that is three years following their issuance.
 The debentures are convertible into units at a conversion price of \$0.80 per unit.
-Each unit consists of (i) one share of our common stock; and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share at a price of \$1.10.
-The debentures have other features, such as mandatory conversion in the event the shares trade at a particular price over a specified period of time and required redemption in the event of a "Change in Control" of the Company.
-The debentures are unsecured obligations of the Company and rank pari passu in right of payment of principal amount of debentures, with the remaining \$857,000 in principal amount being purchased by several unaffiliated purchasers.
+Each unit consists of (i) one share of our common stock, par value \$.001 and (ii) one-half of one warrant, with each warrant exercisable for three years of purchase a share of common stock at a price of \$1.10.
+The debentures have other features, such as mandatory conversion in the event our common stock trades at a particular price over a specified period of time and required redemption in the event of a "Change in Control" of the Company.
+The debentures are unsecured obligations of the Company and rank pari passu in right of payment of principal and interest with all other unsecured obligations of the Company.
+Navy Capital and its affiliates purchased \$5,000,000 in principal amount of debentures, with the remaining \$857,000 in principal amount being purchased by several unaffiliated purchasers.

 If the debentures are converted, the warrants that would be issued are exercisable from time to time, in whole or in part for three years.
-The warrants have anti-dilution provisions that provide for an adjustment to the exercise price in the event of a future sale of common stock at a lower price, subject to certain exceptions as set forth in the warrant.
-The warrants also provide that we can force their exercise at any time after the bid price of the common stock exceeds \$2.20 for a period of 20 consecutive business days.
+The warrants have anti-dilution provisions that provide for an adjustment to the exercise price in the event of a future sale of our common stock at a lower price, subject to certain exceptions as set forth in the warrant.
+The warrants also provide that we can force their exercise at any time after the bid price of our common stock exceeds \$2.20 for a period of 20 consecutive business days.